budc123/Budc-RW-Assets/README.md

 # Budc RW Assets

 > [!note]
-> This repository is significantly out of date, as updating and managing it has been quite time consuming, all my current and future tiles are apart of [Solar's Repo](https://rainworld-repository.github.io/Repo-Site), please download them from there instead
+> This repository is significantly out of date, as updating and managing it has been quite time consuming.
+All my current and future tiles are/will be apart of [Solar's Repo](https://rainworld-repository.github.io/Repo-Site), please download them from there instead.

-A repository for any of my custom tiles, (and maybe props, effects, or materials) for the game Rain World
+A repository for any of my custom tiles, (and maybe props, effects, or materials) for the game Rain World.

 Feel free to suggest any tiles in the issues tab and I might get round to making them.